-"Thanks to Sheu, I gained a different perspective on danc-
+"Thanks to Sheu, I gained a different perspective on dancing.

 For Sheu, what matters to her as a dancer-choreographer now is to discover more possibilities about herself by working with other dancers from diverse dancing styles.
-Born in Yilan county in Taiwan, Sheu always loved dancing though her family was initially against the idea, she At 19, she made the decision to become a professional dancer after Ross Parkes, former lead dancer of Martha Graham Dance Company, spotted talent in her.
+Born in Yilan county in Taiwan, Sheu always loved dancing though her family was initially against the idea, she says.
+At 19, she made the decision to become a professional dancer after Ross Parkes, former lead dancer of Martha potential.
+I worked very hard to become a dancer," Sheu says After graduating from Taipei National University of the Arts with a bachelor's degree in dance, Sheu went to New York on a scholarship to study at the Martha Graham School of Contemporary Dance.

-"For the first time in my life, someone said that I had potential.
-I worked very hard to become a dancer," Sheu
+Graham Dance Company, spotted talent in her.
+"For the first time in my life, someone said that I had